mui/material-ui/docs/src/pages/customization/css-in-js.md

 1. `name` (*String*): The name of the style sheet.
 That useful for debugging.
 2. `styles` (*Function | Object*): A function generating the styles or an object.
+Use the function if you need to have access to the theme.
+It's provided as the first argument.

 #### Returns